Frequently Asked Questions …

 We really haven’t been on the boat long enough to fully answer this question.
 However, here’s what we think so far.

 John’s Answer – When we purchased the boat, it came with a Rocna 20 (44 pounds) anchor.
 While this is a super anchor for this boat, I wanted something a little larger on the bow.
 I installed a Rocna 25 (55 pounds).
-So far (with limited time at anchor) we love it!
+We love it!
 It sets quickly and has given us confidence (and a good night’s sleep) during some pretty high winds.

 We also added several Caframo Ultimate 757 fans around the salon, galley and master bedroom.
 These babies really move air!
 We’ll be adding more soon.

-Although the boat was installed with a Garmin GPSmap 740 Chartplotter, I added to the helm station a mount for our Apple iPad containing the Navionics USA HD app.
-While the Garmin does a great job, I love the Navionics app!
+Although the boat is installed with a B&G Vulcan 9 Chartplotter, I also added to the helm station a mount for our Apple iPad containing the Navionics Boating app.
+While the B&G does a great job, I love the Navionics app!
 I have both of them mounted and running while underway as our primary and backup navigation.
 However, it’s sometimes difficult to decide which is primary and which is backup.

 When we purchased the boat, it didn’t have an electric anchor windlass.
 The previous owner was much stronger than me (Better looking, too.
 Right, Pam?) and chose to pull up chain and anchor by hand.
 As I mentioned earlier, I upgraded the original Rocna 20 to a Rocna 25.
 I also had 150′ of new 5/16″ HT chain installed, along with a Lofrans’ Cayman 1000w horizontal electric anchor windlass.
 This thing is a beast!
 As two people that will be doing lots of anchoring, it’s a welcome addition to the bow.